NikKowPHP/journalai/docs/phases/phase-a-setup-and-scaffolding.md

 ### 2. Core Layout & Branding Adaptation

--   [ ] **Task 2.1: Update Main Brand and Navigation Links:** Modify `src/app/layout.tsx` to change the branding from "PrepAI" to "LinguaScribe" and update the navigation links to match the new application structure.
+-   [x] **Task 2.1: Update Main Brand and Navigation Links:** Modify `极src/app/layout.tsx` to change the branding from "PrepAI" to "LinguaScribe" and update the navigation links to match the new application structure.

     *   **File:** `src/app/layout.tsx`
     *   **Action:** Find the `<nav>` element and replace its contents to match the target code below.